The galaxy of Coxeter groups: A first expedition into the galaxy

 One quickly checks (cf. \cref{def:pseudotransp}) that this system admits two blow-ups, one along the subgroup of type $\tB_5$, and another along the subgroup of type $\tI_2(6)$.
 The top right diagram of \cref{fig:simplex-new} shows the blown up diagram along the old edge of type $\tI_2(6)$, in which case the added vertex is the longest element from $\tI_2(6)$, now `promoted' to a reflection, and the dihedral order gets halved.
 The top left graph in \cref{fig:simplex-new} represents the diagram blown up along the parabolic subgroup of type $\tB_5$, which gets replaced by the diagram of type $\tD_5$, and the added vertex is the longest element from $\tB_5$.
 By \cref{def:Galaxy}, the three diagrams span a $2$-simplex in the Coxeter galaxy. \end{exm}

-Drawing from the work of Mihalik--Ratcliffe--Tschantz~\cite{MihalikRatcliffeTschantz} one can see that blow-ups are `vertical atomic edges', in the sense that they suffice to describe vertical navigation within the Galaxy.
+Drawing from the work of Mihalik--Ratcliffe--Tschantz~\cite{MihalikRatcliffeTschantz} one can see that blow-ups are `atomic vertical edges', in the sense that they suffice to describe vertical navigation within the Galaxy.